Any good spy agency needs good agents, and IMF has it all.

 Ethan's New Team

-A hacker and former criminal.
+A hacker, former criminal, and disavowed but later reinstated IMF agent.
 He is one of Ethan's most trusted men and most times he's recruited in his missions.

 - Deadpan Snarker: He has a dry wit he frequently deploys.